Optimal Decision Rules when Payoffs are Partially Identified: Conclusion

 \section{Conclusion}

-We derived optimal statistical decision rules for discrete choice problems when payoffs depend on a set-identified parameter $\theta$ and the decision maker can use a point-identified parameter $P$ to deduce restrictions on $\theta$.
-Our optimal decision rules minimize maximum risk or regret over the identified set for $\theta$ conditional on $P$, and use the data efficiently to learn about $P$.
-In many empirically relevant applications, the maximum risk depends non-smoothly on $P$.
-In those cases, plug-in rules are suboptimal under our asymptotic efficiency criterion.
+We derived optimal statistical decision rules for discrete choice problems when payoffs depend on a set-identified parameter $\theta$ and the decision maker can use a point-identified parameter $\mu$ to deduce restrictions on $\theta$.
+Our notion of optimality combines a minimax approach to handle the ambiguity from partial identification of $\theta$ given $\mu$ with average risk minimization for $\mu$.
+In many empirically relevant applications, the maximum risk depends non-smoothly on $\mu$, making plug-in rules sub-optimal.
 We provided detailed applications to optimal treatment choice under partial identification and optimal pricing with rich unobserved heterogeneity.
 Our asymptotic approach is well suited for empirical settings in which the derivation of finite-sample optimal rules is intractable.
-While our asymptotic optimality theory was developed for discrete decisions, our general approach can be used for continuous decisions as well.
-We conjecture that similar optimality results also apply in that case.
+While continuous decisions fall outside the scope of our theory and analysis, it would be interesting to study asymptotic efficiency in the continuous case as well.